porsche-design-system/porsche-design-system/packages/storefront/src/pages/styles/gradient.md

 ##### Do:

-- Use only when placing text on images (e.g. a link-tile) to provide a subtle contrast, making it easier to read.
+- Use only when placing text on images (e.g. a Link Tile) to provide a subtle contrast, making it easier to read.

 Note: The gradient consists of various points to create a smooth gradient.